yggdrasil-network/yggdrasil-go/README.md

 2. `./build`

 The build script sets its own `$GOPATH`, so the build environment is self-contained.
-This code only works on linux, due to a few OS-specific parts that I haven't had an interest in rewriting, but see the optional example below for a way to share connectivity with the rest of a network.
+This code should work on Linux and macOS, but see the optional example below for a way to share connectivity with the rest of a network.

 ## Running